muratk5n/thirdwave/en/README.md

 Culture Codes can and are frequently used to influence voters who can end up voting for stuff that are against their interests.
 Culture is in emotional brain, stronger in effect than the analytic.
 That's how successful ads work too.
-An ad that highlights the IDENTITY will sell better in US than an ad which talks about the technical specifications of a car.
+An ad that highlights IDENTITY will sell better in US than an ad which talks about the technical specifications of a car.